Privacy Policy

 6 years after payment of benefit or termination of employment

-Disclosure and Barring Service (DBS) checks and other disclosures of criminal records
+Disclosure and Barring Service (DBS) checks and criminal record data

-Deleted after recruitment process unless assessed as relevant to on-going employment relationship (then deleted once the conviction is spent unless it is an excluded profession).
+Deleted after recruitment unless relevant to ongoing employment; then deleted once the conviction is spent unless exempt

 What if you do not provide personal data?